 For the sake of simplicity, choose the highest bit number available.

-Bits aren’t the only thing that impact encryption efficacy, but they do matter, and a higher number means better security.
+Bits aren’t the only thing that impacts encryption efficacy, but they do matter, and a higher number means better security.

 #4 Third-Party Protection

 The last major option available is third-party security software.

 You can use well-known security software to try to add a few layers of protection to your phone and your hotspot.

 Firewalls can prevent unauthorized access, and security software can screen for malicious apps that might try to steal passwords or create other problems.